openhab/openhab-addons/bundles/org.openhab.binding.dwdpollenflug/README.md

 | rye#tomorrow         |             |             |
 | rye#dayafter_to      |             |             |

-There are following possible string values:
+There are the following possible string values:

 | value | description                 |
 | ----- | --------------------------- |